mickcrosse/PERMUTOOLS/README.md

 [dc,cic] = booteffectsize(x,y,'effect','cohen','paired',0,'correct',1);
 ```

-Here, we plot the resulting effect sizes measures along with their CIs.
+Here, we plot the resulting effect sizes measures with their CIs.
 We see that bias-correcting the effect size and CIs according to sample size slightly reduces the overall measures, resulting in a more conservative estimate.

 ```matlab
 % Plot parametric & uncorrected bootstrapped measures